Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Choosing ways to do things: Children plan approaches, make decisions about methods, and review their strategies.
 They show Metacognitive awareness, adjusting their approaches based on Feedback.

-Critical thinking helps learners judge information (Ennis, 1993).
-Research shows its importance in reasoned judgements (Lipman, 2003).
-Independent thinking skills support learner development (Paul & Elder, 2008).
+Critical thinking helps learners judge information carefully (Ennis, 1993).
+Research shows that it supports reasoned judgements (Lipman, 2003).
+These independent thinking skills also support learner development (Paul & Elder, 2008).

 Understanding these behaviours helps teachers see how each learner approaches their work.
 It shows where learners may need extra support (Pianta et al., 2012; Rimm-Kaufman et al., 2015).
 This recognition lets you plan effectively and address learner needs (Hamre, 2014; Jennings & Greenberg, 2009).